djalbat/xgl/README.md

 As well as building the XGL library itself, this will build the examples.
 The source code for the examples can be found in the `es6/example.js` file and in the files and sub-directories in the `es6/example` directory.

+## Acknowledgements

+* The primitive vector and matrix calculations are taken from [gl-matrix](https://github.com/toji/gl-matrix).

 ## Contact

 - james.smith@djalbat.com